 - Grants Management will provide DRAFT reviews upon request.

-- After the Principal Investigator and department chairperson have signed the proposal, Grants Management will review and gather signatures from the Associate Dean for Research and the Dean.
+- After the Principal Investigator has done their PI Attestation, Grants Management will review and gather signatures from the Chair, Associate Dean for Research and the Dean.

-- Upon completion of the SMHS signatures, Grants Management will bring the proposal to the UND Grants & Contracts Administration office for the final review and authorized signature.
+- Upon completion of the SMHS signatures, Grants Management will forward the proposal to the UND Research & Sponsored Program Development office for the final review and authorized signature.

 The Grants Management office reviews award documents for scope of work, cost, timing, or other financial considerations.
 While review is allowable, the Grants Management office in not responsible for negotiating the award document.
-A Grants & Contracts Officer from the central office will do the negotiation with the potential sponsor.
+Research & Sponsored Program Development will do the negotiation with the potential sponsor.

 Grants Management is responsible for monitoring currently funded sponsored projects at the SMHS in tandem with the Principal Investigators and their administrative staff.
 This includes assuring that costs are allowable, notification of any sponsored projects which are overdrawn or may be ending soon, assuring that employees are properly certifying to their effort, and assisting PI's with re-budgeting, no-cost extensions, and project close-out.